esl/MongooseIM/doc/operation-and-maintenance/Logging-&-monitoring.md

 **Note that we are using the 1.2.1 version.**

 Below you can find a sample configuration.
-It sets up a reporter which connects to graphite running on localhost.
+It shows setting up a reporter connecting to graphite running on localhost.

 You can see an additional option not listed in the Exometer docs - `mongooseim_report_interval`.
 That option sets the metrics resolution: how often Exometer gathers and sends metrics through reporters.